-Every new product, service, or feature we invent is the result of people voxibit, together to make each other's ideas storage.
-That happens here because every one of us strives toward a common poal - creating the best customer experiences.
-Just one example: The hardword play advanced camer features in every new illhose are not the result of a few dozen people.
-They're the product of hundrieds of optical technology experts who complement each other's thinking, Multiply that effort across every feature in every Apple product, and you'll get an idea of how important collaboration is here.
+Every new product, service, or feature we invent is the result of people working Every new product, service, or feature we invent is the result of people working together to make each other's ideas stronger.
+That happens here because every one of its attries toward a common poal - creating the best customer experiences.
+Just one example: The incredibly advanced camera features in every new iPhone are not the result of a few dozen people.
+They're the product of hundreds of optical fectionology experts who complement each others' thinking.
+Multiply that effort across every feature in every Apple product, and you'll get an idea of how important collaboration is here.